Seer: Language Instructed Video Prediction with Latent Diffusion Models: Abstract

 \section{Abstract}

 Imagining the future trajectory is the key for robots to make sound planning and successfully reach their goals.
-Therefore, text-conditioned video prediction (TVP) is an essential task to facilitate general robot policy learning, i.e., predicting future video frames with a given language instruction and reference frames.
-It is a highly challenging task to ground task-level goals specified by instructions and high-fidelity frames together, requiring large-scale data and computation.
+Therefore, text-conditioned video prediction (TVP) is an essential task to facilitate general robot policy learning.
 To tackle this task and empower robots with the ability to foresee the future, we propose a sample and computation-efficient model, named \textbf{Seer}, by inflating the pretrained text-to-image (T2I) stable diffusion models along the temporal axis.
-We inflate the denoising U-Net and language conditioning model with two novel techniques, Autoregressive Spatial-Temporal Attention and Frame Sequential Text Decomposer, to propagate the rich prior knowledge in the pretrained T2I models across the frames.
-With the well-designed architecture, Seer makes it possible to generate high-fidelity, coherent, and instruction-aligned video frames by fine-tuning a few layers on a small amount of data.
-The experimental results on Something Something V2 (SSv2) and Bridgedata datasets demonstrate our superior video prediction performance with around 210-hour training on 4 RTX 3090 GPUs: decreasing the FVD of the current SOTA model from 290 to 200 on SSv2 and achieving at least 70\% preference in the human evaluation.
+We enhance the U-Net and language conditioning model by incorporating computation-efficient spatial-temporal attention.
+Furthermore, we introduce a novel Frame Sequential Text Decomposer module that dissects a sentence's global instruction into temporally aligned sub-instructions, ensuring precise integration into each frame of generation.
+Our framework allows us to effectively leverage the extensive prior knowledge embedded in pretrained T2I models across the frames.
+With the adaptable-designed architecture, Seer makes it possible to generate high-fidelity, coherent, and instruction-aligned video frames by fine-tuning a few layers on a small amount of data.
+The experimental results on Something Something V2 (SSv2), Bridgedata and EpicKitchens-100 datasets demonstrate our superior video prediction performance with around 480-GPU hours versus CogVideo with over 12,480-GPU hours: achieving the 31\% FVD improvement compared to the current SOTA model on SSv2 and 83.7\% average preference in the human evaluation.